 Wilpattu National Park, much further north, is Sri Lanka’s largest national park, a land of 60 natural waterholes among sandy wetlands.
 And habitat for elephants, water buffalo, crocodiles and superb birdlife, including storks.

-With whales in virtually every corner of the ocean, and so many species, how do you begin to plan a trip?
-Our whale watching travel guide reveals all...
+With whales in every corner of the ocean, and so many species, how do you begin to plan a trip?

-At least 15 species of whale visit this Portuguese archipelago in the Atlantic at various times of year.
+At least 15 species of whale visit this Portuguese archipelago in the Atlantic.

-Grey whale watching in Baja can be a very intimate wildlife encounter.
-But is it harmful?
+Is this intimate wildlife encounter harmful to the whales?
 We spoke to a renowned marine biologist to find out.

-‘Skipper Extraordinaire’, Charles Wara believes the Norwegian fjords north of Tromsø are the best place in the world to admire killer whales in the wild.
+‘Skipper Extraordinaire’, Charles Wara believes these fjords are the best place to see killer whales in the wild.

-We've spoken to whale watching experts around the world to learn their whale watching tips, and how to make the most of a whale watching vacation.
+We've spoken to whale watching experts around the world for tips and advice about how to make the most of your trip.